Saturday, 30 December 2017

 I wish I'd read that quote by author Elena Ferrante before beginning My Brilliant Friend.

 It starts, as so many books do now, at some unspecified point in the future.
-A mystery is posed and the reader is drawn into the story in the hope of finding a resolution at the end of it.
-Most of my disappointment with My Brilliant Friend stems from the failure to resolve the mystery once the end is reached.
+A mystery is posed.
+Raffaella Cerullo, aka Lina, aka Lila, has disappered.
+Her friend Elena says, "It's been at least three decades since she told me that she wanted to disappear without leaving a trace".
+The reader is drawn into the story in the hope of finding a resolution at the end of it.
+Most of my disappointment with My Brilliant Friend stems from the failure to resolve this mystery once the end is reached.
 And it's important, I think, to know this beforehand.

 Friday, 21 April 2017